 "Estimations of the effect varied from negligible to significant," says Joe Snipes, Senior Scientific Officer for Integrated Scenarios, "and the effects on confinement are very hard to calculate."
 This is why at last year's MHD workshop in Austin, Texas, Joe proposed an experiment that would seek to prove whether the fears were justified or not.
 It was the team at the DIII-D Tokamak situated near San Diego, California, who reached out to assist ITER in sorting out the issue.

 One year later, the results are on the table and they are "pretty encouraging," as Joe expresses it.
 "We do see an impact from the TBM's magnetic fields, but it is not by far what we feared it would be.
-Across a wide range of plasma conditions, plasma rotation is reduced by 10 to 50%, but particle and energy confinement are unaffected under some conditions and only reach 15 — 20% reduction at the highest levels of localized ripple, which were three to five times what the TBMs in ITER will produce.
+Across a wide range of plasma conditions, plasma rotation is reduced by 10 to 50 percent, but particle and energy confinement are unaffected under some conditions and only reach 15 to 20 percent reduction at the highest levels of localized ripple, which were three to five times what the TBMs in ITER will produce.
 Based on these initial results, we expect the TBMs will have little effect on ITER."

 In order to mimic the situation on ITER, the DIII-D team did not simulate a full TBM support structure, but instead used a special electromagnet that generated the magnetic field that would have been induced in the ferromagnetic steel.